If a meeting is entirely about "checking in," it's probably a waste of time.

 The best team meetings celebrate wins, provide data and updates, and produce useful action items.
 The right team check-in questions can bring the team together and draw out important information at the same time in a 2-for-1 meeting win.

-Here are some check-in questions for meetings where the whole team comes together:
+Here are some check-in questions for weekly team meetings and even bigger meetings where the whole team comes together:

 Questions like that may include: